New York Real Estate Salesperson Exam Overview

 Start Your New York Real Estate Career Today

-The New York Real Estate Salesperson license opens doors to one of the nation's most dynamic markets.
-With the NYC metro area, Long Island, and Upstate markets, opportunities abound.
-With proper preparation, you can pass the exam on your first attempt.
+The New York Real Estate Salesperson license opens doors to one of the nation's most dynamic markets, from the NYC metro area and Long Island to Upstate.
+With focused preparation on national principles plus New York's distinct rules, you can pass on your first attempt.

 Our free study materials include: